DHS expands PEP-V hotels but caps waitlist for medically vulnerable people

 Initially, DHS stated that they had no plans to expand the program despite the increased funding, citing non-reimbursable costs, such as behavioral health services, case management services and general administrative costs, as a barrier to expansion.
 FEMA confirmed that these support services are not eligible for reimbursement, as they do not fall under “necessary work that lessens immediate threat to lives, public health or safety.”

-In a Freedom of Information Act request, Street Sense Media obtained data from DHS showing that less than 4% of the total cost for the past six months of non-congregate shelter placements was not reimbursable by FEMA.
+However, in a Freedom of Information Act request, Street Sense Media obtained data from DHS showing that less than 4% of the total cost for the past six months of non-congregate shelter placements was not reimbursable by FEMA.
 The non-reimbursable expense, $1.5 million, went toward behavioral health support and was paid for with contingency cash and money from the federal Coronavirus Relief Fund.

 On March 26, Ward 1 Councilmember Brianne Nadeau and all but two other D.C. councilmembers sent a letter to Mayor Muriel Bowser asking that her administration “take full advantage” of federal funds to “expand non-congregate shelter capacity in the PEP-V program.”
 Council Chair Phil Mendelson and Ward 8 Councilmember Trayon White did not co-sign the letter.